Skip to Content

-How to Grow Turnips: 5 Tips for Growing Turnips
+How to Grow Turnips

 Turnips are one of those vegetables I’d never tried until I started gardening.
-Freshly-harvested turnips and greens are sweet, tender, and delicious.
-Learn how to grow turnips, and add this cool-weather root vegetable (and its greens) to your table.
+Freshly harvested turnips and greens are sweet, tender, and delicious.
+Learn how to grow turnips and add this cool-weather root vegetable (and its greens) to your table.

 5 Tips for How to Grow Turnips